adamlilith/fasterRaster/README.md

 rivers <- fast(madRivers)
 ```

 (This raster and this vector are fairly small, so the operations above went fairly fast.
-However, if you have big-in-memory/big-on-disk objects, importing them into **R** through the **terra**, **sf**, or **stars**  packages then into **fasterRaster** using `fast()` can be slow.
+However, if you have big-in-memory/big-on-disk objects, importing them into **R** through the **terra** or **sf** packages then into **fasterRaster** using `fast()` can be slow.
 You can instead use `fast()` to load a file with a raster or vector directly into the **GRASS** session.
 This is usually faster!)

 Now, let's add a 1000-m buffer to the rivers using `buffer()`.
 As much as possible, **fasterRaster** functions have the same names and same arguments as their counterparts in the **terra** and **sf** packages.
 This is to help users who are familiar with one or both of those packages.
-Note, though, that the output from **FasterRaster** is not necessarily guaranteed to be the same as output from the respective functions in other packages.
+Note, though, that the output from **fasterRaster** is not necessarily guaranteed to be the same as output from the respective functions in other packages.
 This is because there are different methods to do the same thing, and the developers of **GRASS** may have chosen different methods than the developers of other GIS packages.

 ```
 buffs <- buffer(madRivers, width=1000)